 This is the amount you paid for any opening transactions.
 This amount was adjusted to reflect commissions, fees, and any corporate actions, including stock splits, name changes, reorganizations, and redemptions.
-To identify your price per share, go to etrade.com/portfolio and click on Gains and Losses.
+To identify your price per share, go to etrade.com/gainloss.
 Your Form 1099-B will show cost or other basis for both non-covered and covered securities.
 Non-covered securities are shown for informational purposes only.
 Only the cost basis of covered securities is reported to the IRS.